 Biden does.
 Child subsidies and free preschool would benefit (single) black parents more than white parents, but Biden talks about helping “families”.
 Making higher education affordable and ensuring all Americans have broadband internet would provide opportunity to especially people of color, who have lower social mobility than whites, but Biden calls this “rebuilding the middle class.”

 Frame your policies as benefiting one group (“marginalized communities”) and it will stir resentment in others, who are afraid to lose out.
 You can call this racist (sometimes it is) and try to shame people into supporting your policies anyway.
-Or you can sidestep the controversy by describing how your policies will lift everyone up.
+Or you can sidestep the controversy by describing how your policies will lift up everyone.

 Taking voters seriously